 - 2.5.a.1.
-The Review Committee accepts only current ABMGG certification in clinical genetics and genomics.
-(Core) - 2.5.a.2.
-The program director must be actively participating in the ABMGG Continuing Certification program in clinical genetics and genomics.
+The Review Committee will not accept alternate qualifications to ABPMR or AOBPMR certification.
 (Core) - 2.5.b.
 The program director must demonstrate ongoing clinical activity.
 (Core)

 Background and Intent: A program director is a role model for faculty members and residents.
 The program director must participate in clinical activity consistent with the specialty.
 This activity will allow the program director to role model the Core Competencies for the faculty members and residents.